 |Custom||OPTIONAL This parameter will let you create targeting based on any user data you like. e.g: Age, Subscription type, User role etc.|

 Unique identifier of a user in your application.
-Required because we need to differentiate your users from each other and to be able to evaluate the setting value for percentage based targeting.
+Required.
+Enables ConfigCat to differentiate your users from each other and to evaluate the setting values for percentage based targeting.

 Our recommendation as an identifier: